Sales Tax Sleeper States

 Any company with fewer sales would be exempt.

 Quite a few states have used the same thresholds.
 That’s a reasonable choice.
-Changing the thresholds could cause some court in the future to agree that the state was creating an “undue burden.”
-Sticking with the definition which the Supreme Court already accepted decreases the chances of having a new sales tax law struck down.
+Changing the thresholds could cause some courts in the future to agree that the state was creating an “undue burden.”
+Sticking with the definition that the Supreme Court already accepted decreases the chances of having a new sales tax law struck down.

 What about the sleeper states?